 Daddy Daughter Dance

 This special night is a day for girls and the favorite men in their lives - fathers, step-fathers, father figures and grandfathers, for example.
 Enjoy an unforgettable evening of dinner and dancing with the special "girl" in your life.
-The fee includes admission for one gentleman and one lovely, little lady.
+The fee includes admission for one father figure and one lovely, little lady.
 We will provide dinner, dancing, photo booth, surprises and giveaways.
 This event is ideal for ages 3 and above.
-Register by Wednesday, February 8.

 Oak Park Egg Roll

-What's better than searching for eggs during the holiday?
+What's better than searching for eggs during a nice spring day?
 Chasing candy-filled plastic eggs down Hamilton Hill, of course.
 Come join us.
 We'll place children into age groups (i.e., 3-5, 6-8, and 9-12) to better ensure they can chase and collect eggs with other children in the same skill and age group.
 Pre-registration is required, although the event is free.
 This event is ideal for children of the 3-12 age range.

 Surprise your child with a special appearance from Peter Rabbit!
 Peter will visit 15 homes in Oak Park.
 While at the homes, Peter will visit with family members, pose for photo opportunities and leave a special gift behind.
 Sign-up while spots are available.
 You must be home between the hours of 4-7 p.m. on Wednesday, April 12 to quality.
 Due to limited availability, this event is only open to Oak Park residents.